-Originally “The Crypt of the Crystal Lich” on AOL Hometown (didn’t know there’d be an Age Test, didja?)
-MovieCrypt.com has been around in one form or another since back in the old days of “handles” when the Internet was a shiny new mess and Windows ME (Millennium Edition) clearly sucked.
+Originally “The Crypt of the Crystal Lich” on AOL Hometown (didn’t know there’d be an Age Test, didja?) our little site has been around in one form or another since back in the old days of “handles” when the Internet was a shiny new mess and Windows ME (Millennium Edition) clearly sucked.

-It was created around the same time as Ain’t It Cool, Dark Horizons, C.H.U.D. dot com, and NeedCoffee.
-Our change came when the free page hosting faltered under the weight of thousands of new sites; MovieCrypt.com had to be moved to a new host server with a true domain name.
+Created around the same time as Ain’t It Cool, Dark Horizons, CHUD, NeedCoffee, and RottenTomatoes (of which we are a contributor), MovieCrypt.com moved to a new host server with a true domain name on June 4th, 1998.

 The Wayback Machine shows the first recorded site capture April 18, 2000 with the slogan “Movie reviews for the undead” and the signature “This site is © 1999 Kevin A Ranson.
 They’re making me do this.”

 In 2001, MovieCrypt.com briefly joined the FanGEN network in an attempt to monetize.
 Movie Showtimes were provided by Zap2it, people had “Minion Mail,” and The Minion Boards were fans of the page went to sound off.
 The host was still “The Crystal Lich.”
 Some of the original graphics still survive.